 You must complete a FAFSA form each academic year.
 The information you report on your FAFSA will be shared with the State and schools you have identified on the FAFSA.
 To complete a FAFSA, go to www.fafsa.ed.gov.
 The FAFSA will also act as your student loan application.

-In order to electronically sign your FAFSA application, you will first need to apply for a Federal Personal Identification Number (PIN).
-Having a PIN allows you to electronically sign your FAFSA form, review and correct your student aid report, and electronically sign your loan promissory notes.
-If you are a dependent student, one of your parents will also need a PIN to sign your FAFSA form.
-You can apply for a PIN at www.pin.ed.gov.
-Keep your PIN in a safe, secure place.
-You will need to use the same PIN each year.
+In order to electronically sign your FAFSA application, you will first need to apply for a FSA User ID.
+Having a FSA User ID allows you to electronically sign your FAFSA form, review and correct your student aid report, and electronically sign your loan promissory notes.
+If you are a dependent student, one of your parents will also need a FSA User ID to sign your FAFSA form.
+You will be prompted to create a FSA User ID and password as soon as you sign into any of the FSA websites for the first time.

 In order to sign an MPN, you will need to complete "Entrance Counseling" on the www.studentloans.gov website.

 If your parent wants a Federal Direct PLUS Loan, they can access an application at www.studentloans.gov.
-A parent will need a PIN to access a PLUS application and to sign a PLUS MPN.
+A parent will need a FSA User ID to access a PLUS application and to sign a PLUS MPN.

 All financial aid for the First Year of the Program will be administered through Penn State University.
 First Year students should list Penn State (School Code: 003329) as the college they will attend on the FAFSA form.

-Second and Third Year students will have their aid administered from Joseph F. McCloskey School of Nursing at Schuylkill Health (School Code: 011715).
-Second and Third Year students should list Joseph F. McCloskey School of Nursing at Schuylkill Health as the School that they will attend on the FAFSA form.
+Second and Third Year students will have their aid administered from Joseph F. McCloskey School of Nursing (School Code: 011715).
+Second and Third Year students should list Joseph F. McCloskey School of Nursing as the School that they will attend on the FAFSA form.

 Financial Aid Deadlines

 First Year students must complete the FAFSA form by February 15th to be an on-time aid applicant for Penn State.
-(If a student is starting the Program in Fall, 2015, the student must complete the FAFSA between 1/1/2015 and 2/15/2015).
+(If a student is starting the Program in Fall, 2017, the student must complete the FAFSA between 10/1/2016 and 2/15/2017).
+Students will need to pull their year 2015 income information from the IRS when they complete the form.

 Second and Third Year students must apply by May 1st.
-(If the student is starting the Second or Third Year of the Program, 9/2015, the student would need to complete a FAFSA between 1/1/2015 and 5/1/2015.
+(If the student is starting the Second or Third Year of the Program, Fall, 2017, the student would need to complete a FAFSA between 10/1/2016 and 5/1/2017.

 Financial Aid Award Letter

 The student will receive a financial aid award letter outlining all aid the student is eligible to receive each Spring.
 First Year students will receive their financial aid award letter from Pennsylvania State University.
-Second and Third Year students will receive their financial aid from Joseph F. McCloskey School of Nursing at Schuylkill Health.
+Second and Third Year students will receive their financial aid from Joseph F. McCloskey School of Nursing.

 If after receiving a financial aid award letter the student needs additional financial assistance, the student can apply for an alternative loan through a private lender*.